Get to Know Marcine Pickron-Davis, PhD March 9, 2021

 Marcine Pickron-Davis, PhD joined PCOM in 2017 and serves as the College's chief diversity and community relations

 officer.
 Get to know more about Pickron-Davis and her work at PCOM.

 As the chief diversity and community relations officer at PCOM my primary role is

-competency are at the forefront of our mission.
-This past summer, I was very proud
+cultural competency are at the forefront of our mission.
+This past summer, I was very

-to launch the 2025 Diversity, Equity and Inclusion (DEI) Strategic Plan.
-This plan
+proud to launch the 2025 Diversity, Equity and Inclusion (DEI) Strategic Plan.
+This

-I also lead the President’s Commission on Racial Justice: Transforming Campus Culture.
-The Commission, which convened in July 2020, includes faculty, staff and students
+I also lead the President's Council on Equity, Inclusion and Justice.
+The Council, which convened in July 2020, includes faculty, staff and students representing

-representing the three locations.
-Under this Commission, five unique work groups that
+the three locations.
+Under this Council, five unique work groups that include admissions,

 Please share a brief background of your professional career, most importantly anything